nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

 HackAssist is a desktop application which aims to help manage tasks in software development hackathons.
-In hackathons, task managements are often hectic because we are required to complete a large number of tasks in a short amount of time.
-However, using HackAssist, we wish to make task managements easier, so you can focus on your hackathon project :)
+In hackathon projects, task management is often hectic because we are required to complete a large number of tasks in a short amount of time.
+However, with HackAssist, we aim to make your task management workflow easier, so you can focus on building your hackathon project :)

-This guide provides an overview on how to perform the main functionalities of HackAssist: [members management](#members-management) and [tasks management](#tasks-management).
+This guide provides an overview on how to perform the main functionalities of HackAssist: [Members Management](#members-management) and [Tasks Management](#tasks-management).

-For advanced user, you can go straight to [command summary](#command-summary).
+For advanced users, you can go straight to the [Command Summary](#command-summary).

 * Table of Contents
 {:toc}